Edmund Phelps On Innovation, Prosperity, & The Good Life

 Aiden Singh: You’ve described the century running from 1870 to 1970 as the West’s Golden Age - a period characterized by high levels of economic innovation, rising labor productivity, and growing wages.

-What forces - policy, cultural, historical, or otherwise - came together to produce this a golden age?
+What forces - policy, cultural, historical, or otherwise - came together to produce this Golden Age?

 There were important historical tailwinds as well.
 The spread of scientific knowledge gave innovation as a concept intellectual legitimacy.
-It was seen as comparable to, quote, scientific progress, close quote, and eventually just progress.
+It was seen as comparable to ‘scientific progress’ and eventually just progress.
 Populations were also growing and becoming more urbanized, creating both the demand and the networks for new ideas to circulate and be commercialized.
-The fact that this era mostly avoided any return to feudal or rigidly traditional system systems means that fortunes were constantly constant changing hands, at least compared to the previous historical eras and could be reallocated to fund new projects instead of hoarded by established interests.
+The fact that this era mostly avoided any return to feudal or rigidly traditional systems means that fortunes were constantly changing hands, at least compared to the previous historical eras and could be reallocated to fund new projects instead of hoarded by established interests.

 - - - - - - -